erselekmen/musicee-cloud-backend/README.md

   - Permits sharing analysis results on social media platforms.
 - **Data Exporting:**
   - Facilitates exporting song ratings with filtering options.

+## How to Start Application on Your Local:

+### 1) Please download Python 3 on your local:

+### 2) Create a virtual environment named "venv" directory in the project root directory:
+mkdir venv
+python3 -m venv venv

+### 3) Configure Run/Debug Configurations on your local:
+Set interpreter as "module" to run Python module, give module name "uvicorn" and add the run script as "app.main:app --host 0.0.0.0 --port 8080 --reload"

+### 4) After activating the virtual environment, download the required packages on venv:
+pip install -U -r requirements.txt